yureek/S-HealthStack.github.io/pages/developer-guide/results-analysis/view-individual-results.md

 ## Web Portal

-We highly recommend you use the Samsung Health Stack web portal to view individual participant records.
-The web portal reports individual participants' average records per data class.
-The reporting includes data such as average step count or average heart rate.
+We recommend using the Samsung Health Stack web portal to view individual participant records.
+The web portal logs individual participants' average records per data class.
+The reports include data such as average step count or average heart rate.
 You can view the records of:
 - A specific participant.
 - A participant relating to a datapoint of interest.